fengbintu/Neural-Networks-on-Silicon/README.md

 # Neural Networks on Silicon

 My name is Fengbin Tu.
 I'm currently pursuing the Ph.D. degree with the Institute of Microelectronics, Tsinghua University, Beijing, China.
 My research interests include accelerators for neural networks (NNs), deep learning and NN based approximate computing.
+This is an exciting field where fresh ideas come out every day.
+Welcome to join us!

 ## Table of Contents
  - Reading List